keboola/website/index.md

     desc: Keboola Connection allowed us to start super quickly building our analytics offering and focus on our strengths rather than building the underlying data processing infrastructure from scratch.
+- template: article-list-one-row
+  block: article-list-one-row
+  list:
+  - link: ''
+    pictogram: ''
+    icotype: blue
+    title: ''
+    desc: 'If you want to build a data driven team and data infrastructure that will scale your business to the next level, Keboola’s all-in-one integrated platform will set you up for business growth.
+Organisations ready to unlock data flow between business and IT to access insights in real time. '
+  - link: ''
+    pictogram: ''
+    icotype: ''
+    title: ''
+    desc: ''
+  - link: ''
+    pictogram: ''
+    icotype: ''
+    title: ''
+    desc: ''
+  subheadline: Who is Keboola for?
+  headline: Companies just getting started on their data journey.
+  content: ''
 - template: recent-list
   block: recent-list
   headline: Customer Stories